Bartonellosis: Carrión's disease

 The chronic manifestation consists of a benign skin eruption with raised, reddish-purple nodules (angiomatous tumours).
-The bacterium can be seen microscopically, if a skin biopsy is silver stained (the Warthin–Starry method).
+The bacterium can be seen microscopically if a skin biopsy is silver stained (the Warthin–Starry method).

 Cat-scratch disease

-Cat-scratch disease is due to an infection by B. henselae and manifests as gradual regional lymph nodes enlargement (axilla, groin, neck) which may last 2–3 months or longer and a distal scratch and/or red-brown skin papule (not always seen at the time of the disease).
+Cat-scratch disease is due to an infection by B. henselae.
+It manifests as gradual regional lymph nodes enlargement (axilla, groin, neck) which may last 2–3 months or longer, and a distal scratch and/or red-brown skin papule (not always seen at the time of the disease).
 The enlarged lymph node is painful and tender.
-The lymph nodes may suppurate, some patients may remain afebrile or asymptomatic.
+The lymph nodes may suppurate, and some patients remain afebrile or asymptomatic.
 Other presentations include fever (particularly in children), Parinaud's oculoglandular syndrome, encephalopathy, and neuroretinitis.

 B. henselae can be associated with bacteremia, bacillary angiomatosis, and peliosis hepatis in HIV patients, and bacteremia and endocarditis in immunocompetent and immunocompromised patients.
 Symptoms may include fatigue, headaches, fever, memory loss, disorientation, insomnia, and loss of coordination.
 The bacteria block the normal immune response by suppressing the NF-κB apoptosis pathway.
-Disease progression may be accelerated if the host is subsequently infected by an immune-suppressing virus such as Epstein Barr virus.
+Disease progression may be accelerated if the host is subsequently infected by an immune-suppressing virus such as Epstein-Barr.